Mrs. Jocelyn C. Benson— Head Teacher, Paideia I, Psychology

 - Pastor Juhl grew up in Du Quoin, Illinois.
 He has a B.A. in Radio and Televison from Southern Illinois University.
 Before attending seminary, Pastor Juhl was a radio disc jockey, working for WDQN Radio in Du Quoin, IL and volunteering at WSIU/WUSI/WVSI Radio in Carbondale, IL while a student at SIU.
 Pastor Juhl has a MDiv from Concordia Theological Seminary, Fort Wayne.

 - Pastor Juhl shepherds Our Savior Evangelical-Lutheran Church, Momence, Illinois.
-He lives in Momence with his wife, Rebecca, daughter, Catherine, and three sons, Matthew, Christopher, and Timothy.
+He lives in Momence with his wife, Rebecca, daughter, Catherine, three sons, Matthew, Christopher, and Timothy, and daughter, Bethany.
 His hobbies are reading, the Internet, listening to music, as well as golf and bowling (when time and money are available).

 Rev. Eric N. Andersen— Paideia I Theology